mmallicoat/marshallmallicoat.com/content/readings.rst

 This reading was for the release of an issue of
 *Keep This Bag Away From Children*, edited by Andrew Worthington and others.
 I was invited to read, although I wasn't published there.
-Jordan Casto played a few songs in addition to reading.
+Jordan Castro played a few songs in addition to reading.
 I think the reading was possibly at Ed Halladay's apartment.

 Megan Boyle, Tao Lin, and Brandon Scott Gorrell were there.